totekuh/rtsp-crawler-engine/README.md

 # There are different ways to obtain the cameras:
 # 1. blindly scan the internet and locate open streams:
 <h3>REMEMBER!
-If you are using a masscan to locate the streams, please note that masscan uses it's own TCP/IP stack, so it will ignore your proxy.
-To avoid this and keep your anonymity safe, you can try to init your scans via a VPN connection with packets masquerading.</h3>
+If you are using a masscan to locate the streams, please note that masscan uses it's own TCP/IP stack, so it will simply ignore your proxy and leak your source IP addreeses.</h3>

 ./masscan_to_rtsp.py --masscan 10.0.0.0/8 --output masscan_results.txt
 # 1.1 do an aggressive scan: